Nigeria Flood Insurance: What Homeowners and Renters Must Know in 2025 By USA Insure Today

 • Benyu, Balesa, Anambara: Rivers flow, affecting hundreds of villages.

 The flood is no longer limited to the Niger Delta - it now affects inland states and urban towns with poor infrastructure.
+The National Emergency Management Agency (NEMA) reports increasing flood incidents nationwide.
+Similar patterns are emerging globally, as seen in countries like Bolivia where flood risk is rising and South Korea's flood insurance challenges.

 🛡️ Why You Need Flood Insurance in Nigeria